-Current mental health statistics show that many teenagers are in trouble, and reports are now suggesting that students in Years 4-6. are now facing similar challenges as students in Years 9-11 have faced in recent years.
+Current mental health statistics show that many teenagers are in trouble, and reports are now suggesting that students in Years 4-6 are now facing similar challenges to those previously faced by students in Years 9-11.
 We have seen evidence of this in our own communities.

 On top of that, teachers are feeling more stressed and time poor than ever before, as they attempt to juggle all their competing priorities and packed Curriculums.

 Something needs to change, to more directly help students learn skills for healthy self-esteem and strong social connections starting in their foundational year of School, so that mental health problems can be prevented.
 The wellbeing of Teachers must also be actively supported and enhanced, and families also need to be involved and included in the learning so the whole community benefits.

 That’s where we come in.

 The formal results of a Qualitative study of the PLS Primary School Wellbeing Program conducted by Charles Sturt University are NOW available.

 Click the CSU Research Paper button below (under The Program heading) to access the Research paper prepared by Dr. Loraine Fordham, School of Teacher Education.
 If you have any questions, please contact us.

 'I LOVE PLS.
 I find it easy to navigate and the activities very relevant.
 I like the up to date language and I find my class engage with it more.
 I think PLS really supported the changes in our wellbeing system.
 It gave us a really good baseline and a NEW LANGUAGE!!
 We are hoping as time goes on this will really become a part of our School.'
 Liz, Assistant Principal and Year 4/5 Teacher, Broken Hill, NSW.

 The Positive Living Skills Primary School Wellbeing Program is a comprehensive, ‘whole of school community’, early prevention and intervention program.